Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_cdc_hid/readme.md

 Open the project in MPLAB X IDE and select the desired project configuration.

 1. Build the code and program the device.
-2. Connect a hub to the Type A Host connector(J5) on the desired board.
+2. Connect a hub to the Host connector on the desired board.
 3. Connect a mouse to a spare port on the hub.
 4. Connect the CDC emulator device to another spare port on the hub.
 Follow the directions for setting up and running the cdc_serial_emulator USB device demonstration.
 On the personal computer, open a serial terminal and set the serial Baudrate to 9600.
 5. At the prompt, (LED:), enter 1, 2, or 3 to toggle the corresponding LEDs on the starter kit.